sveinbjornt/searchfs/README.md

 ## TODO

-* The searchfs API supports searching the catalog for files based on creation, modification or access date, finder flags, deprecated old-school file and creator types, and so on.
+* The searchfs API supports searching the catalog for files based on size, owner, group, creation, modification or access date, finder flags, deprecated old-school file and creator types, and so on.
 Add that.

 ## Version History